 According to the Bali Road Map, a framework for climate change mitigation beyond 2012 was to be agreed there.
 The United Nations commissioned us to create a film centring on the challenges Small Island Developing States (SIDS) face as the planet warms and sea levels rise.

-‘1.5 to Stay Alive’ is probably the most important film we have made at Within Design, and it did not come without challenges.
-The target audience was World Leaders, but the film was about people living in remote, low-lying communities.
+‘1.5 to Stay Alive’ is probably the most important film we have made at Within International, and it did not come without challenges.
+The target audience was world leaders, but the film was about people living in remote, low-lying communities.
 As such, filming was not possible – instead, we created an animation to communicate the key points and relied on the conservation community working with the UN to supply imagery.

 The juxtaposition between visual and sound was designed and succeeds in making people watch the film more than once.